pvenkatkishn/Employee-Attrition-Analysis-using-Logistic-Regression-/README.md

 2. Dropping unwanted columns: Employee number, Over 18, Standard hours
 3. Splitting the data into categorical & numerical variables
 4. Numerical Variables:
-   - Performing Exploratory Data Analysis and trying to understand the structure of the data and identifying any patterns or relationships between variables<br/>
+   - Performing Exploratory Data Analysis and trying to understand the structure of the data
    - Finding a relationship between attrition & the other numerical variables
    - Realtionships between different numerical variables through a heat-map & histogram
 5. Categorical Variables: